Q: When are new Bengal Tales comics published?

 A: If you’d like to be an extra in a Bengal Tales comic drop me an email.
 Tell me what kind of animal you’d like to be drawn as and I’ll see what I can do.
 If you want to include a picture feel free, but your drawn character may not bear any marked resemblance to your actual appearance.
 Also be aware that your character would be a one- time cameo as there are a lot of characters in Bengal Tales, and they all like their on-panel time.

 Q: Do you have a Facebook page?

-Q: How do you get Bengal Tales from your imagination to the web?
+Q: How do you get each installment of Bengal Tales to the web?